-We may not successfully manage our growth or plan for future growth.
+We may not successfully manage our growth or successfully execute our plan for future growth.

-Since our founding in 2007, we have experienced rapid growth.
 The growth and expansion of our business, including the introduction of new features and products, places a continuous significant strain on our management, operational, and financial resources.
 As we introduce new products and features, and our user base and third-party relationships expand, our information technology systems, organizational structures, and internal controls and procedures may not be adequate to support our operations.
 In addition, we face challenges of integrating, developing, and motivating an increasingly distributed employee base in various countries around the world.
-These challenges may be heightened as we transition to a Virtual First workforce and seek to align our resources in order to create a more nimble and streamlined organization.
-Certain members of our management have not previously worked together for an extended period of time and some do not have prior experience managing a public company, which may affect how they manage our growth.
+These challenges may be heightened in connection with our transition to a Virtual First workforce and seek to align our resources in order to create a more nimble and streamlined organization.
+Certain members of our management do not have prior experience managing a public company, which may affect how they manage our growth.
 Managing our growth will also require significant expenditures and allocation of valuable management resources.